mushroomhostage/QuickBench/README.md

 If there are too many craftable items, not all can be shown.
 Close and reopen the QuickBench or temporarily drop items as a workaround.

-Some unusual recipes or those added by mods may not behave as expected (reason unknown); please report any problems.
+Some unusual recipes or those added by mods may not behave as expected; please report any problems.

 ## See also